james-stevens/powerdns-webui/README.md

 * Servers - contact PowerDNS Servers directly or though a web proxy, HTTP or HTTPS (see below)
 * Zones - Add, View, Remove, Sign, Unsign, Force NOTIFY, Rectify, Download in RFC format, force update (slave only)
 * Metadata - Add, Edit, Remove Metadata items or individual values, with some local validation
-* Hosts/names - Master or Native only - Add, Edit, Remove RRs / RR-Sets with some local validation
+* Hosts/names - Master or Native only - Add, Edit, Remove RRs / RR-Sets with some local validation.
+Copy records between zones, by renaming the RR-Set
 * TSIG Keys - Add, Regenerate, Remove, copy name or key to clipboard
+* Search - quick access to native search facility, with click-through to records / zones
+* Navigation - fully functional BACK button, link to open any page in a new tab (or link you can email etc)
 * DNSSEC
 	* Sign an unsigned zone - NSEC or NSEC3, KSK+ZSK or CSK, any algorythm & key lengths
 	* Unsign a signed zone